-- On this site I use the custom option field called “Post name” – it is a well-structured, pretty permalink.
-This is the shortest option, the most user friendly option and arguably the most search engine friendly option.
-By doing this my permalinks look like this: domainname.com/post-name
+- I use the custom option field called “Post name” – it is a well-structured, short and search engine friendly permalink.
+My permalinks look like this: domainname.com/post-name

-- The permalink link doesn’t necessary have to take the full post name.
-WordPress allows you to edit individual post permalinks before you publish those posts.
-There is a permalink “edit” button just under your post headline in the post writing field.
-Use it on all your posts to make their permalinks shorter, more focused and nicer to look at – see more here.
+- Note that WordPress allows you to edit individual post permalinks before you publish.
+There is a permalink “edit” button just under your post headline.
+Use it on all your posts to make their permalinks shorter, more focused and nicer to look at – see more here

 Start tracking visitor numbers

-- In its simplest form, a Sitemap is an XML file that lists URL’s for a site along with additional metadata about each URL.
+- A sitemap is a file that lists URL’s for a site along with additional metadata about each URL.
 Information like when the post was last updated, how often it usually changes, and how important it is, relative to other URL’s on the site

-- Web crawlers usually discover your pages from links within the site and from other online sites.
-Sitemaps supplement this data to allow crawlers that support Sitemaps to pick up all URL’s in the Sitemap and learn about those URL’s using the associated metadata
+- Google usually discover your pages from links within the site and from other online sites.
+Sitemaps supplement this data with more information

-- The easiest way of implementing an XML Sitemap on your site is to use one of the free WordPress plugins like this.
-This plugin generates an XML-Sitemap compliant sitemap of your page in format that is supported by Google, Yahoo and other search engines.
+- The easiest way of implementing an XML Sitemap on your blog is to use one of the free plugins like this

-- The plugin updates the sitemap automatically when you publish new content so definitely no need to do anything after you activate the plugin.
-Activate it, forget it, it will do the work it does while you can focus on the important tasks like creating content
+- The plugin updates the sitemap automatically when you publish new content so there is no need to do anything after you activate the plugin

 Add your site to Webmaster Tools

-- Create a Google Webmaster Tools account and verify your domain name.
-In Webmaster Tools Google gives you information they have about your site, your inbound links and search engine rankings
+- Through Webmaster Tools Google gives you information they have about your site, your inbound links and search engine rankings.
+Learn more here

-- In Settings in your Google Webmaster Tools choose your site Preferred domain – either with or without www.
+- Choose your site Preferred domain – either with or without www.
 Make sure this is consistent with the URL you use in your WordPress settings (In Settings > General > WordPress Address URL)

 Setup social media accounts and other subscription options

-- Create a Twitter profile, a Facebook page, a Google+ page and whatever else social media profile that is relevant for your audience
+- Create a Twitter profile, a Facebook page, and whatever else social media profile that is relevant to your audience

-- WordPress has a feed by default (yourdomain.com/feed/) but to be able to offer email subscriptions and to be able to track your feed stats, it is best to move to FeedBurner
+- WordPress has an RSS feed by default (yourdomain.com/feed/) but to be able to offer email subscriptions and to be able to track your feed stats, it is best to move to FeedBurner

-- Include your new social media accounts and Feedburner subscription options in a widget in your sidebar so you can start building your audience straight away
+- Include your social media profiles and subscription options in your sidebar to start building your loyal following